Iconic characters and their cultural impact on iconic and profound animated villains

 Themes and symbolism behind the villains

-These antagonists reflect fears, ambitions and complex emotions, giving the stories a richer and more meaningful level of interpretation.
+These antagonists reflect fears, ambitions and complex emotions, giving stories a richer and more meaningful level of interpretation.

 Through their actions and motivations, they explore concepts such as corruption, revenge and redefinition of good and evil.